 - Adhere to all Steinbright policies and timelines.

 - Review and sign our Employer Agreement Form.

 Students agree to work for the specified time frame and for the agreed salary rate in exchange for credit that is required for graduation.

 - Act professionally in all aspects of the job search and while employed.

-- Adhere to company, Drexel University and Steinbright policies
+- Adhere to company, Drexel University, and Steinbright policies and procedures.

 - Provide high-quality work.